Plasdom/uedge_cogent_comparison_1d/README.md

 # UEDGE vs. COGENT comparison

-This repo contains a 1D UEDGE model for comparison with COGENT.
+This repo compares a 1D COGENT and UEDGE run.
+Generate a plot comparing the runs with

+python -i plot_comparison.py

+You will need COGENT's python analysis package installed.
+See https://github.com/plasdom/pycogent

+# UEDGE run details

 Run the case with run_uedge.py.
 All settings for the model are in uedge_settings.py.

 This 1D model assumes no flux expansion and a reflective upstream boundary.
 A deuterium-only plasma is used, along with a diffusive neutral model.
 0.25 MW of heating power is applied in the core region, and 99% of ions incident on the target are recycled as neutrals.